ktenczar-18/MTA-ML-Analysis/README.md

 Regression models used (see notebook for reasoning for their use) are: simple linear regression, robust regression, best subset regression, Ridge regression, LASSO regression.

+Classification models used are: Random Forest and XGBoost (for both binary and multi-class problems)